flows-network/github-pr-summary/README.md

 For this flow function, we need to configue two integrations.

-1. Click on the "Connect" or "+ Add new authentication" buttons to add your OpenAI API keys.
-You could paste your OpenAI API key here and then give it a name. **Note that the name here must match the name in the `openai_key_name` environment variable.** Or, you could request a free trial key under the default key name `global.free.trial`.
+1. Click on the "Connect" or "+ Add new authentication" button to add your OpenAI API keys.
+You could paste your OpenAI API key here and then give it a name. **Note that the name here must match the name in the `openai_key_name` environment variable.**

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">

-2. Click the "Connect" or "+ Add new authentication" buttons to give the function access to the GitHub repo to deploy the bot.
+2. Click on the "Connect" or "+ Add new authentication" button to give the function access to the GitHub repo to deploy the bot.
 That is to give access to the `owner/repo` in the environment variables.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission on the repo.

 After that, click on the "Check" button to go to the flow details page.
 As soon as the flow's status became `running`, the PR summary GitHub bot is ready to take new PRs or comments in existing PRs.